f5devcentral/f5-agility-labs-nginx/docs/class12/module1/lab2/lab2.rst

 Pod
 ---

-In Kubernetes, a Pod is smallest unit of compute and holds one or more containers.
+In Kubernetes, a Pod is the smallest unit of compute and holds one or more containers.
 In this lab we will only work with a single container in a pod.
 Something to keep in mind though, if you deploy multiple containers in single pod, those containers will compete for resources.
 Placing containers inside of pods make them easier to manage and scale for Kubernetes.
 In the next module you will perform CRUD operations on a pod, but for this lab will review data returned from our coredns pod.